-For centuries, people have been oppressed, discriminated, and forced to flee their homes because of conflict, political, racial, and religious persecution, natural disasters, and inhuman treatment in their societies.
+For centuries, people have been oppressed, discriminated, and forced to flee their homes because of conflict, political, racial, and religious persecutions, natural disasters, and inhuman treatment in their societies.
 In exile, they tried to seek either refuge or the protection of other countries.1

-Since the Treaty of Westphalia in 1648,2 the refugee regime has progressed a lot with the modern state system, mirroring changes in international law, politics, economics, and ideology.3 The modern international legal system can be traced back nearly 100 years to the League of Nations' (the predecessor of the United Nations (hereafter UN')) which adopted the 1933 Convention Relating to the International Status of Refugees, the first international treaty on the Status of Refugees.4 The 1933 Convention's Preamble mentions the establishment of the Nansen International Office for Refugees (the predecessor of the United Nations High Commissioner for Refugees (hereafter 'UNHCR')) under the authority of the League of Nations.5 The 1933 Convention was a major turning point in refugee protection,6 serving as a model for the 1951 Convention Relating to the Status of Refugees (hereafter 'CSR51')7 which, was adopted in the aftermath of World War II,
+Since the Treaty of Westphalia in 1648,2 the refugee regime has progressed a lot with the modern state system, mirroring changes in international law, politics, economics, and ideology.3 The modern legal system can be traced back nearly 100 years to the League of Nations' (the predecessor of the United Nations (hereafter UN')) which adopted the first international treaty on the status of refugees, the 1933 Convention Relating to the International Status of Refugees.
+4 The 1933 Convention's Preamble mentions the establishment of the Nansen International Office for Refugees (the predecessor of the United Nations High Commissioner for Refugees (hereafter 'UNHCR')) under the authority of the League of Nations.
+5 The 1933 Convention was a major turning point in refugee protection, 6 serving as a model for the 1951 Convention Relating to the Status of Refugees (hereafter 'CSR51')7 which was adopted in the aftermath of World War II, following the displacement of 40 million refugees across Europe.
+8 The CSR51 was created with greater detail to

-1 E.g. When Muslim persecution increased in Makkah, in 629, Muslims fled to Abyssinia (known today to be in Ethiopia), where a Christian king known as the Negus respected their right to practice their faith in peace; Following the Alhambra Decree, an edict issued on 13 March 1492, by which Spain expelled all Jews from its territory, many Jews fled to Muslim societies where they found refuge.
-Source: Gunny, Ahmad.
-"Assessment of Material Relating to Prophet Muḥammad by Some French-Speaking Writers: From The Eighteenth Century Onwards."
-Islamic Studies, vol. 50, no. 2, 2011, p.185; Ray, Jonathan.
-"Iberian Jewry between West and East: Jewish Settlement in the Sixteenth-Century Mediterranean."
-Mediterranean Studies, vol. 18, 2009, pp. 49-51.
+1 E.g. When Muslim persecution increased in Makkah, in 629, Muslims fled to Abyssinia (known today to be in Ethiopia), where a Christian king known as the Negus respected their right to practice their faith in peace; Following the Alhambra Decree, an edict issued on 13 March 1492, by which Spain expelled all Jews from its territory, many Jews fled to Muslim societies where they found refuge; The Non-refoulment principle was applied during the Anglo-Spanish War (1625-1630).

-2 Fassbender, Bardo.
+Fassbender, Bardo.
 "Westphalia, Peace of (1648)."
 Max Planck Encyclopedias of International Law.
-Oxford Public International Law, Oxford University Press, 2011.
-Retrieved from https://opil.ouplaw.com/view/10.1093/law:epil/9780199231690/law-9780199231690-e739 Accessed 2 December 2021.
+Oxford Public International Oxford University Press, 2011.
+Retrieved from Law, https://opil.ouplaw.com/view/10.1093/law:epil/9780199231690/law-9780199231690-e739 Accessed December 2021.